NavneetSajwan/Parking-space-allocation/README.md

 This project is about automatically detecting whether a vehicle is parked in the parking spot or not.
 Also, we count the number of vacant and occupied spaces.

 Since, it is a classic object detection problem, to generate a vanilla baseline solution I chose a pretrained model from Detectron2 modelzoo.
-The model is trained on COCO dataset which means, our model is ready detect cars, buses and trucks.
+The model is trained on COCO dataset which means, our model is ready to detect cars, buses and trucks.

 ## Approach

 Detecting vehicles is no more a challenge with off-the-self object detection models.
-We don't even need to fine tune the model to our custom classes.
-Since, cars are already present in COCO dataset.
+Since, cars are already present in COCO dataset we don't even need to fine tune the model to our custom classes.
 Once we detect the vehicle, we can measure the amount of overlap between the parking spot and the car.
 If the amount of overlap is above a threshold, we signal vehicle is parked in the parking spot.

 The challenge is to define what exactly a parking spot is ?
 How can the model detect a parking place ?
 Different parking lots have different types parking spots.
 Can there be a solution where we detect parking spots in any parking place and if yes what would be the features of a parking spot?

 We will come to these questions later.
-For now, we assume that the answer is no to all of them.

-So, one way is to manually label all the parking spots in the image.
+For now, we are going to manually label all the parking spots in the image.

 ## Data

 There is a huge dataset (approx. 10 GB)  of parking lot images on Kaggle.
 But we don't need that large a dataset for our problem.
-The solution we are creating has some constraints:
+The baseline solution we are creating has some constraints:

-1. We get to choose one parking lot
+1. We get to choose one parking lot.
-2. All the test images of the parking lot must be from one camera, whose poition does not vary with images.
-Basically, it cannot be a hand-held camera.
-It can be a cctv camera.
+2. All the test images of the parking lot must be from one camera, whose position does not vary with time.
+Basically, it cannot be a hand-held camera e.g. cctv cameras.

-Here is the link to the dataset:
+Here is the link to the dataset: [Parking Lot dataset](https://www.kaggle.com/blanderbuss/parking-lot-dataset)

 There are three parking lots in the dataset.
 I chose one of them.